precisely/rapids/doc/architecture.md

   `(b)` is evaluated before `(c)` and then function `a` is called with the results.

   The function partitioner partitions each argument, binding each result to a auto-generated parameter.
-When suspending operations are generated, a stack push is generated preceding the suspending expression's `start` expression, and the process continues in a second continuation until all arguments have thus been processed.
+When suspending operations are generated, a stack push is generated preceding the suspending expression's `start` expression, and the process continues in a second partition function until all arguments have thus been processed.
 The final expression receives the auto-generated parameters and applies the function (in this case, `a`) to the arguments.

 23. Partitioning loops.

   It is possible to implement efficient long term looping semantics by checking whether a loop body includes a suspending operation or not.
 If it does not, the loop may be compiled normally using looping constructs of the underlying language.
-If it does, then the compiler introduces a new continuation at the start of the loop expression (the "loop continuation"), and replaces the recur expressions with a stack-pus, where the stack frame points to the address of the continuation containing the start of the loop expression.
-Alternatively, one could simply replace the `recur` expression with a call to the loop continuation.
+If it does, then the compiler introduces a new partition function at the start of the loop expression (the "loop partition function"), and replaces the recur expressions with a stack-pus, where the stack frame points to the address of the partition function containing the start of the loop expression.
+Alternatively, one could simply replace the `recur` expression with a call to the loop partition function.

   The former mechanism generates a temporary Stack Frame which is immediately processed by the runtime loop.
 The latter avoids this so is marginally more performant, however, it consumes system stack which is not released until the loop is complete.
 In some situations, this could lead to stack overflows if, for example, a loop contains a suspending expression in side a conditional branch which is never encountered.
 If such a loop continues for a long time, each `recur` will consume more system stack in the latter method.

 24. Partitioning branching logic.

   A branching logic expression consists of `test`, `then` and `else` clauses.
 A branching logic expression which contains no suspending expressions is incorporated as is by the compiler.
 If the `test` clause is a suspending expression, then code is partitioned at the test expression.
-That is, the test expressions ends the current continuation, a stack frame is pushed with a new unique auto-generated variable for the `data-key`.
-The address will point to a new partition, the "branch partition" or "branch continuation" which contains a conditional expression which takes the data key variable as an argument and the start forms of the `then` and `else` clauses as arguments:
+That is, the test expressions ends the current partition function, a stack frame is pushed with a new unique auto-generated variable for the `data-key`.
+The address will point to a new partition, the "branch partition" or "branch partition function" which contains a conditional expression which takes the data key variable as an argument and the start forms of the `then` and `else` clauses as arguments:

 ```clojure
 ;;; input form